adigasuhas/Toy_Model---Superconductivity/README.md

 This repository contains two interactive Python GUI applications (GUI_2D and GUI_3D) that allow you to simulate and visualize the force between two electrons based on different configurations of atomic lattice vibrations, atomic number, and lattice parameters.
 Features

  GUI_2D: Simulates electron interactions and generates a 2D lattice based on the selected parameters.
     Adjustable Parameters:
    - Lattice vibrations
-        Atomic number
+   - Atomic number
-        Lattice parameter
+   - Lattice parameter
-    Explore Cooper Pair Formation: Tweak the parameters to explore conditions under which Cooper pairs may form, a key aspect in understanding superconductivity.
+   - Explore Cooper Pair Formation: Tweak the parameters to explore conditions under which Cooper pairs may form, a key aspect in understanding superconductivity.
+   - Writing functions and defining classes

 ## Installation

 Clone this repository:

     bash
     git clone https://github.com/yourusername/electron-force-simulation.git